 About the IGF

-As a leading private sector stakeholder representative, ICC BASIS ensures private sector representation in main sessions and relevant workshops, organizes briefings and convenes side meetings for business to exchange perspectives with governments or stakeholders on developments.
+As the leading private sector representative, ICC BASIS ensures business is represented in main sessions and relevant workshops, organizes briefings and convenes side meetings for business to exchange perspectives with governments and other stakeholders on recent developments.
 Our goal is to demonstrate the value of business’ role and engagement in policy discussions and to ensure that governance of the Internet remains open, secure, stable and inclusive.

 The IGF format privileges knowledge sharing, best practice exchange and capacity building with no focus diverted to negotiating texts.

 This year, ICC BASIS will host two events open to all IGF participants:

 Ahead of a week of policy discussions, this IGF Day 0 pre-event offers a series of short, introductory presentations on the latest technologies, to discuss their functioning, use, potential and impact on economy and society.

 The session will give participants the opportunity to hear from senior industry experts on: Artificial Intelligence, blockchain, 5G, applications of Internet of Things (IoT) and smart cities.